 Honestly, for a band to stick together it takes to get rid of ego, because when you’re in a band, it’s all about egos, it’s lots of egos thrown in a bucket.
 Once you understand the ego, and you can get through that part, I tell you, that’s where a band sticks together.
 Because when you’re in a band, you think you are the best band in the world, you have to think you’re the best band in the world, otherwise, there’s no point being into a band.
 And you have to think that you’re the best performer in the world, because if you don’t believe that, you would just leave the stage.
 There’s an element of ego in there, but when you’re in a band you’ve got to control that ego.

-Are you going to record something new with The Prodigy in the near future?
-What should fans expect?
+Are you going to record something new with The Prodigy anytime soon?
+What should the fans expect?

-We don’t really know because of the situation in the world at the moment with the Covid pandemic.
-Obviously, we’ve been in the studio and people know as they saw this on social media, but to make a tour again, with this pandemic, who knows, you just have to take one day after the other now, you can’t really look forward in the future and be like “Oh, in 2022 I’ll do this…”.
-Despite this I’m still enjoying my life, you can’t let the outside taking you, but then obviously, it is a tough situation for a lot of people, and a lot of people have passed away, but for those who are still here, you have to enjoy today because it’s all about today.
+We’ve been in the studio and people know as they saw this on social media, but because of the situation in the world with the Covid pandemic in the past years, you just have to take one day after the other, you can’t really look forward in the future and be like “Oh, next year I’ll do this…”.
+Despite this I’m still enjoying my life, you can’t let the outside take you, but then obviously, it is a tough situation for a lot of people, and a lot of people have passed away, but for those who are still here, you have to enjoy today because it’s all about today.
 Just enjoy today and make the most out of today.
-That’s where I am now, who knows what’s going to happen in 2021 or 2022?
+That’s where I am now, who knows what’s going to happen next year?
+During 2020 and 2021, I actually did a lot more painting and I’m really into sculptures at the moment.
+I’m actually working on a sculpture with a friend.
+I can’t really say too much, because this friend is an artist as well, but it’s quite a big, big sculpture.
+Just check out my website and my Instagram page to see what ideas are flowing out soon!
+And meanwhile, The Prodigy are going on tour in the UK during summer 2022.

 ★ If you are equally into music and art, also check the interviews with John Steel of The Animals, Imelda May, Prince’s musical director of 20 years Morris Hayes and Tommy Siegel